antonz89/final-project/README.md

 Shirt Black - will create 5 cards always
 T-shirt White - will create 2 cards always

+Sometimes it takes 5-10 seconds for API to return Data after clicking search.

 I left multiple comments in the main.js file that will explain things more clearly.